flintlib/arb/doc/source/dirichlet.rst

 .. function:: ulong dirichlet_char_exp(dirichlet_char_t x, const dirichlet_group_t G)

-    Computes and returns the number *m* corresponding to exponents in *chi*.
+    Computes and returns the number *m* corresponding to exponents in *x*.

-    Since *chi* should always contain its *number*, this function is for internal use only.
+    Since *x* should always contain its *number*, this function is for internal use only.

 .. function:: void dirichlet_char_one(dirichlet_char_t x, const dirichlet_group_t G)